FROST/FARL Acceptable Conduct Policy - Northern Michigan University

 This policy authorizes the Director of NMU Forensic Facilities or designee to define appropriate behavior for maintaining the highest level of ethics, integrity, safety, and security necessary for the successful operation of the Forensic Research Outdoor Station (FROST) and the Forensic Anthropology Research Laboratory (FARL).
 This policy is supported by a guideline detailing acceptable behavior while using either/both facilities.

-Northern Michigan University students, faculty, and staff.
+Northern Michigan University students, faculty, and staff, as well as visitors to the FROST/FARL sites.

 The FROST and FARL operate to conduct research and further education through the willed body program and forensic casework.
 It is critical that appropriate and responsible use of the facilities, tools, equipment, and research subjects be consistent with the instructional, public service, research, and administrative objectives of the University.